Why Cultivate Unshakeable Stability?

 The key to meaningful retreat practice is to be able to focus entirely on meditation, until it is natural to sit unmoving for many hours at a time.
 This requires optimization of physical, spiritual, intellectual, and emotional energy, in order to offer greater and greater freedom to access the deeper layers of the mind.
 But for that to take place, it is essential that there be no other demands pulling one's mind away from the practice.

-During this time I remain without income.
+During this time I remain without formal income.
 Therefore, if you feel drawn to it, I am asking your help to support my basic needs in retreat.
 I have already discovered the power of a Circle of Support, in which many people, each offering a modest amount each month, have become directly involved in the purpose and enactment of my practice in solitude.
 Each one of you is included in my heart and daily prayers, as part of our united efforts to benefit our world in so many different ways.

 Please see the Circle of Support page for details on how to make a regular monthly donation that will go directly to cover my personal expenses while in retreat.

-Though I will not be actively working on any projects during periods of strict retreat, I am taking two to three months each year to emerge from my hermitage, and to share what I have learned – both as a scholar and as a practitioner – by leading short intensive courses and longer group retreats.
+Though I will not be actively working on projects during periods of strict retreat, I am taking two to three months each year to emerge from my hermitage, and to share what I have learned – both as a scholar and as a practitioner – by leading short intensive courses and longer group retreats.
 If you are interested in hosting such events within your own communities, whether Christian or Buddhist, please write to me from the Contact page.